ownsourcing/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

-We're adapting this playbook to install and configures most of the software our team uses on Macs for web and software development.
-It's forked directly from [continue edits that give credit and explain]...
+We're adapting this playbook to install and configure most of the software our team uses on Macs for web and software development.
+It's forked directly from and periodically gets updates from [continue edits that give credit and explain]...

 Some things in OS X are difficult to automate (notably, the Mac App Store and certain tools from Apple), so we still have some manual installation steps, but at least it's all documented here.